-While Russia offers free universal healthcare for her citizens, many public hospitals are below the standards you might be familiar with.
-This is especially so in more rural areas, if you can find a medical facility at all.
+While Russia offers free universal healthcare for its citizens, many public hospitals are below the standards you might be familiar with.
+This is especially so in more rural areas if you can find a medical facility at all.
 The good news is that Russia and the UK maintain a reciprocal healthcare agreement, offering free medical care to British visitors.
-The bad news is that this arrangement is set to end at the beginning of 2016, where after visitors will be expected to pay for any care required.
+The bad news is that this arrangement is set to end at the beginning of 2016, when visitors will be expected to pay for any care required.

 The reality is that the best standards of medical care are generally experienced in the private hospitals found in Moscow, St Petersburg and other major cities.
 With the reciprocal arrangements coming to an end it is recommended that you consider investing in an overseas healthcare policy before visiting Russia, thus facilitating affordable care in the best possible establishments.

 The other consideration is that Russian doctors are famous for “over investigating” medical concerns.
 Even a simple routine enquiry can lead to a full-on health check, together with body scans and more.
 Medical care in Russia can therefore be expensive, thanks to the vast number of tests and checks that may be carried out.
-Attempting to pay for such care out of your own pocket is therefore likely to be unfeasible, further underlining the importance of travel health insurance.
+Attempting to pay for such care out of your own pocket is therefore likely to be unfeasible, further underlining the importance of Expat Insurance.

 The currency in Russia is known as the “Ruble”.
 This is then further sub-divided into 100 Kopeks.
-In Russia it is illegal for any businesses to accept any other currency, so unlike many other countries your US Dollars or Euros won’t get you far.
+In Russia it is illegal for any businesses to accept any other currency, so, unlike in many other countries, your US Dollars or Euros won’t get you far.

 Note that only in larger cities do a handful of businesses accept credit cards; generally-speaking Russia is still a largely cash-carrying nation.
 Furthermore exchanging travellers’ cheques can be problematic, with only a tiny handful of banks accepting them.
 The cashing fees can also be considerable.